davidly/m68/README.md

     * *.c:         various test apps.
     * tbcd.s:      validates the 3 68000 BCD instructions

+cpm folder:

+    * standard distribution of the Digital Research C compiler, assembler, and linker with support files
+    * e.c, sieve.c, tm.c, ttt.c: apps that can be built with the C compiler running in m68
+    * ttt68u.s: a 68000 assembly version of ttt with loops unrolled for performance.
+    * m.bat/m.sh: builds C apps
+    * ma.bat/ma.sh: builds .s assembly apps

 notes/bugs:

     * C++ exceptions don't work yet due to _start not initializing them for newlib
     * These insructions are unimplemented: movep, tas, trapv, illegal, chk
+    * Only the subset of CP/M 68K required to run the C compiler, assembler, and linker along with some test apps has been implemented.